C191068/Ali_Khatami_EtherJs4/README.md

 Figure22: As we have now provider and wallet , we gonna grab contractor objects from the two files marked <br>
 here <br>

+To deploy our contract we gonna need the ABI and binary compiled code of our contract <br>